leytilera/addonscript-spec/docs/schema/file.md

 ### flags

 This is an array of [flags](../concepts/flags.md) for this file.
-If this property is not present in a file object, the file will use the default flags.
+If this property is not present in a file object, the file will inherit the [side flags](../concepts/flags.md#side-flags) from the [version](addon.md) and have the `required` flag set by default.

 ### sha1